dp38k/minecraftsexmod/README.md

 # minecraftsexmod
 Minecraft 1.19.2 Sex Mod

-Adds some models and items but not animations etc. for these get emotecraft or smth diff idk. (pack: https://github.com/dp38k/emotecraftnsfwemotes)
+Adds some models, sounds and items but not animations etc. for these get emotecraft or smth diff idk. (pack: https://github.com/dp38k/emotecraftnsfwemotes)